DuckLake

 ORDER BY year DESC;

-To use local compute (e.g., your DuckDB client), you must:
+To use your own compute (e.g., your DuckDB client), you must:

-- Ensure you have appropriate S3-compatible credentials locally to read/write to your defined
+- Ensure you have appropriate S3-compatible credentials in your compute environment to read/write to your defined

-Create a local secret if you have authenticated using aws sso login
+Create a secret in your compute environment if you have authenticated using aws sso login:

 TYPE S3,